mapeditor/tiled/util/java/README.md

 * `libtiled-java` - contains source code for a library that adds support of Tiled maps to your java project.
 * `tmx-viewer-java` - sample project, that uses `libtiled-java` to view Tiled map files.

-Every folder contains README.MD related to its contents.
+Every folder contains a `README.md` related to its contents.